SrPeter128/myblink1/README.md

 ## Setup

+1. Activate pixi env with `pixi shell` in the work dir
-1. Generate a Google calendar API key
+2. Generate a Google calendar API key
-2. place the credentials.json in the working dir
+3. place the credentials.json in the working dir
-3. start the script --> will open a browser window and ask you to log in to google
+4. start the script --> will open a browser window and ask you to log in to google
-4. Done
+5. Done

 ## What could be added?